stefanhaustein/TerminalImageViewer/README.md

 - Pull requests should be as "atomic" as possible.
 I won't accept any pull request doing multiple things at once.
 - This program currently only depends on CImg and ImageMagick as image processing libraries and I'd prefer to keep it that way.
 - Support for additional platforms, CPUs or similar will require somebody who is happy to help with maintenance, in particular if I don't have access to it.

-## Common problems / Troubleshooting

-- Errors such as "unrecognized file format"?
-Make sure ImageMagic is installed.
-- On some linux platforms, an extra flag seems to be required: `make LDLIBS=-lstdc++fs` (but it also breaks MacOs), see  <https://github.com/stefanhaustein/TerminalImageViewer/issues/103>
-- If you see strange horizontal lines, the characters don't fully fill the character cell.
-Remove additional line spacing in your terminal app
-- Wrong colors?
-Try -256 to use a 256 color palette instead of 24 bit colors
-- Strange characters?
-Try -0 or install an use full unicode font (e.g. inconsolata or firacode)

 ## Examples